mattckrause/mattckrause.github.io/Drafts/2025-04-05-building-a-custom-graph-connector.md

 ---

-And just like that, I have a simple Graph connector build using PowerShell that I can use to ingest external items into my tenant.
+In this post I shared my experience creating a Copilot connector using PowerShell.
+In the posts to follow, I will take what I've learned here and create a Copilot connector using python and adding some additional functionality.